gliu2k/SAP-Datasphere/DataBuilder/Model.md

 >-  Data preview is available in each node.

 #### 2.2.1.
 Association
-Create a new GV using the previourly GV and add the associations (as in the local table)
+Create a new GV using the previously GV and add the associations (as in the local table)

 ![alt text](/DataBuilder/images/NewGV_Asso.png?raw=true)

 #### 2.2.2.
 Data Persistence
-This is a feature that allows to load the snapshot of the view data into the memory to achieve the semi-realtime fuctionality and improve the query performance.
-It can be run onetime or by schculing jobs.
+This is a feature that allows to load the snapshot of the view data into the memory to achieve the semi-realtime functionality and improve the query performance.
+It can be run onetime or by scheduling jobs.

 ![alt text](/DataBuilder/images/GV_Persistence.png?raw=true)

 #### 2.2.3.
 View Analyzer

 > [!IMPORTANT]
-> This feature is similiar to PlanViz tool in HANA.
-It allows to analyze the SQL Execution Plan and to understand the query runtime and memory consumption.
+> This feature is similar to the PlanViz tool in HANA.
+It allows for the analysis of the SQL Execution Plan, providing insights into query runtime and memory consumption.

 ![alt text](/DataBuilder/images/GV_Analyzer1.png?raw=true)